sprintstack/sprintstack/README.md

     rhinode

-to load up a REPL (note, multiline statements aren't supported at present).
+to load up a REPL (JLine support has been removed for now; multiline statements are OK but you might want to install `rlwrap` for more comfort).

 ### Download